cozy/cozy-docs/src/documents/en/host/install/install-step-by-step.html.md

 know what you are doing.

-## Step 2: Install NodeJS 4.2.x
+## Step 2: Install NodeJS 4.3.x

 Cozy is only tested and supported on Node LTS versions.
 Please check that this step will not interfere with any NodeJS version that you might have on your server already.

-Here we install NodeJS `4.2.`, if you have any other `4.x.y` version, it should work as well.
+Here we install NodeJS `4.3.`, if you have any other `4.x.y` version, you should update (there were some important security fixes).

 1. Find the sources or the binaries you need on http://nodejs.org/ (you may want to choose the `arm-pi` version on a RaspberryPi).